 The University of Dayton offers in joint venture with the IMRI a master's degree in Theological Studies with a Marian concentration.
 The concentration in Marian Studies is available for those who take a minimum of twelve hours up to a maximum of sixteen hours of specially designated courses in Marian disciplines.

 A Certificate Program is available for qualified students who do not wish to pursue the full rigors of a graduate-level degree program, or who may be lacking in some of the basic requirements for admission into such a program.
 The Certificate Program involves basic courses (thirty quarter credits) giving a broad foundation in the study of Mariology and the writing of a research paper or project.
 The research paper (thirty pages) is elaborated under the direction of a moderator and must be original.

 The Certificate Program is available as a guided studies program.
-The suggested time frame for the completion of the program is two to four years.
+Courses must be completed by the end of the summer term 2019.